bombsimon/jtd-infer-go/README.md

 ## Usage

 See [examples] directory for runnable examples and how to infer JTD.
+If you want to infer a primitive Go type such as a `string` or `map[string]any`, you can use `Infer`:

 ```go
 schema := NewInferrer(WithoutHints()).